Pambamarca: Ulloa's halo

+This has been called "Ulloa's halo" or "Bouguer's halo".
+It is similar to the phenomenon that later came be known as the "Brocken spectre" after the Brocken, the highest peak in the Harz mountains in central Germany.
+Ulloa reported that the glories were surrounded by a larger ring of white light, which would today be called a fog bow.
+On other occasions, he observed arches of white light formed by reflected moonlight, whose explanation is unknown but which may have been related to ice-crystal halos.

 Culture

 The Pambamarca Fortress Complex is a large installation of many Inca pucarás, located on the peaks and ridges of the extinct Pambamarca stratovolcano.
 During the current research by the Pambamarca Archaeological Project, the team uncovered pre-Inca fortresses at the base of Pambamarca.
 The existence of two types of forts and the recovery of many armaments is suggestive of a pre-Columbian borderland, which is an important and rare find in New World archaeology.

 Another culture of special importance, which attracted the Incas to this region is that the mountains are located on the equatorial line.
 It is the unique feature not replicated anywhere else in the world and forms the dividing line for the culture.
 The mounds found here have been used by the local Indians as landmarks for solar and star position calculations.